The Problem

 A Community Crisis

-There are only 13 affordable rental units available for every 100 low-income households in Central Florida.
+There are only 13 affordable rental units available for every 100 low-income households in the United States.

 The Impact of Homelessness